-Align: Since launching the program in 2019, we have put in place processes to ensure our Code of Conduct is part of contractual terms.
+Align: Since launching the program in 2019, we have put in place processes to ensure our Code of Conduct is part of all contractual terms.

-Assess: Hundreds of suppliers have now completed EcoVadis, the third party-validated assessment of their sustainability performance that enables them to take targeted actions to improve.
-We use a risk-based process to prioritize EcoVadis roll-out.
+Assess: As of 2021, more than 1,000 suppliers have completed EcoVadis, the third party-validated assessment of their sustainability performance that enables them to take targeted actions focused on informed and continuous improvements.
+We use a risk-based approach to prioritize EcoVadis roll-out across supplier sites globally.

-Advance: We have initiated Supplier Advance programs in supplier factories in nine countries, designed to reach more than 18,000 people.
-These programs include a focus on areas such as forced labor risks, health and safety, gender equality and addressing workplace discrimination.
+Advance: We have continued to progress Supplier Advance programs across supplier factories in nine countries, designed to reach more than 18,000 people.
+These programs have focused on issues such forced labor risks, health and safety, gender equality and addressing workplace discrimination.
+We measure the impact of Supplier Advance programs through changes in worker voice surveys conducted by a third-party, supplier-reported perspectives, as well as changes in EcoVadis scores.
+Examples of worker-reported impacts from select completed Advance programs include: